Dr. Malavika V. Bagepalli

 Member from 2014 to 2019

 Andrew is a former Graduate Research Assistant in the Solar FTL and Instructor in the Woodruff School of Mechanical Engineering.
-He received both his MS and PhD in Mechanical Engineering from Georgia Tech and a BS in Mechanical Engineering from Valparaiso University in 2014 with a minor in Humanitarian Engineering.
-As an undergraduate, Andrew completed REU programs at Missouri University of Science and Technology in additive manufacturing and Valparaiso University in systems controls.
-Andrew’s PhD research included the design, modeling and optimization of solar reactors for thermochemical storage of and electricity production from concentrating solar energy.
+He received both his MS and PhD in Mechanical Engineering from Georgia Tech.
+Andrew’s graduate research focused on the design, modeling and optimization of solar reactors for thermochemical storage of heat towards electricity production from concentrating solar irradiation.
 Andrew is an Assistant Professor at the University of Dayton in Mechanical Engineering.

 Justin Yarrington